MuyePan/QtCreatorRemoteDebugOnRpi/README.md

 ![image](https://github.com/MuyePan/QtCreatorRemoteDebugOnRpi/assets/136073506/b4934a58-6db7-421e-a96e-36f7fe23aa85)

 ## Debugging with sudo permission
 If your debugging need to access peripherals, then you should unlock root account on rpi.
+Connecting rpi using SSH and run following commands.
 ```
 sudo passwd root
 sudo passwd --unlock root